 Cost of utilities and communications in Spain

-Some Spanish utilities are reasonably priced compared with EU countries, however, the cost of electricity and natural gas in Spain is among the highest in the European Union.
+Some Spanish utilities are reasonably affordable in comparison with other EU countries, however, the cost of electricity and natural gas in Spain is among the highest.

 Average electricity bills range between €60–€80 per month in the summer depending on air-conditioning, but can jump to more than €100 in winter with heating systems.
 However, the mild climate often keeps electricity costs in check, although in some regions temperatures can fall below zero in winter.
-For more information, read our guide on how to reduce energy costs in Spain.
+For more information, read our guide on utilities in Spain.

 Many stoves and water heating systems run off gas in Spain, averaging around €35–€40 a month.
 If you live in an apartment building, you will also have to pay around €20 a month for maintenance costs, but these fees can vary greatly from one building to another.